arithefirst/portfolio-v2/src/content/posts/one-app-5-frameworks.md

 -- Run the function on row update
 CREATE TRIGGER new_post_trigger
 AFTER INSERT
-ON posts  -- Use your table name 'posts'
+ON posts
 FOR EACH ROW
 EXECUTE PROCEDURE notify_new_post();
 ```

-Then, we can listen to these from the node server and can run actions when the notifications are received.
+Then, we can listen to these from the node server and run actions when the notifications are received.

 ## SvelteKit